GoogleContainerTools/kpt-functions-sdk/README.md

    git status
    ```

-#### Docker flags
+#### Understanding Docker Flags

-- `-u`: By default, docker containers runs as a non-privileged user.
-You need to specify a privileged user id if the function needs access to host filesystem or makes network calls for example.
+- `-u`: By default, docker containers run as a non-privileged user.
+Privileged actions, like
-- `-v`: You need to specify a volume mount if the function needs access to the host filesystem.
-For example, `read-yaml` function reads
+filesystem access or calls to the network, require escalated access.
+Note the example usages of
+`read-yaml`, which include `docker run -u $(id -u)`, running docker with your user ID.
+- `-v`: Filesystem access requires a mounting your container's filesystem onto your local
+filesystem.
+For example, the `read-yaml` includes the following: `-v $(pwd):/source`.
+This connects
-  the git repo mounted to `/source` directory in the container.
+the container's `/source` directory to the current directory on your filesystem.
-- `-i`: Needed when using pipes to be able to consume from stdin.
+- `-i`: This flag keeps STDIN open for use in pipelines.

 #### Example

-Let's take a look at `label_namespace.ts` [here][label-namespace].
+Let's demo the `label_namespace.ts` function.
+Find the source [here][label-namespace].

-Its help message tells us how to configure and run the function:
+Begin by running the function with the `--help` option:

 ```sh
 node dist/label_namespace_run.js --help
 ```

+This provides guidance on how to use the function, much like any unix program.

-It takes a `functionConfig` of kind `ConfigMap` with the following keys:
+`label_namespace` is configured with a `functionConfig` of kind `ConfigMap`.
+It takes the keys
+`label_name` and `label_value`.
+Let's create a `ConfigMap` with those keys and values of our
+choice, writing it to `/tmp/fc.yaml`:

 ```sh
 cat > /tmp/fc.yaml <<EOF